+The Flow Optimizer takes into account all of the complexity of your operations including resources, products or tasks, and complex routings.
 A number of insights follow from this understanding.
 For instance, if your value stream is performing about as well as it can but you are unable to meet demand, a new value stream or an increase in capacity for your current value stream is required.
 On the other hand, if your value stream is capable of meeting demand but you are not getting the output you need, then improvements to your existing system are required.

 Are your improvement opportunities primarily WIP and cycle time reduction opportunities or are there variability reduction opportunities you have to address or some combination of both?
-The Flow Benchmarking tool provides a quick and effective method for you to determine the answers to these questions and get to performance improvement in a hurry.
+The Flow Optimizer provides a quick and effective method for you to determine the answers to these questions and get to performance improvement in a hurry.

 Optimal WIP Control